APR Applied Pharma Research (a - GuruFocus.com

 APR supports and contributes to the first and only European film festival showcasing films from around the world that address the challenges of life with a rare disease.
-APR's short movie, Forward+-+Live+your+best+life, was nominated as a finalist among more than 200 participants by a jury of international experts comprised of patient associations, health care professionals and film makers.
+APR's short movie, Forward – Live your best life, was nominated as a finalist among more than 200 participants by a jury of international experts comprised of patient associations, health care professionals and film makers.
+During the awards ceremony, the jury awarded APR's movie 2 prizes: Special Mention for Best Campaign and Best Direction.

-"With our campaign Live your best life !, we highlight the emotional journey lived by PKU families, their doubts about the future and the difficulties in juggling with a strict diet and protein substitutes, together with their eagerness to pursue their full potential in life," said Paolo Galfetti, Chief Executive Officer of APR, whose real-life story of becoming a father of a child with PKU inspired the movie.
-Paolo Galfetti commented on APR's work for his first child, Riccardo, born with the condition: "Knowing these products may be helpful for patients and families who live with this rare disease, as for health care professionals, is our biggest reward.
+"With our campaign Live your best life!, we highlight the emotional journey lived by PKU families, their difficulties in juggling with a strict diet and protein substitutes, and their eagerness to pursue their full potential in life," said Paolo Galfetti, Chief Executive Officer of APR, whose real-life story of becoming a father of a child with PKU inspired the movie.
+Paolo Galfetti commented on APR's work for his first child, Riccardo, born with the condition: "Knowing these products may be helpful for patients and families, who live with this rare disease, as for health care professionals, is our biggest reward.
 I'm proud of working with passionate people and of the results we achieved together.
 Being so involved both personally and professionally makes me even more proud of my son and the determined and energetic young man he became."

 As part of its participation in the festival, APR attended events in Berlin (Il Kino), Rome (la Casa del Cinema) and Milan (Niguarda hospital).
 The festival earned the support of many rare disease associations such as: